How to enable private browsing on any device: iPhone, Android or Windows

 To open a Private Window, tap or click the menu button, which is presented as three horizontal bars in the top right corner of the window, and then select New Private Window.
 Once in Private Browsing mode, the browser window will display a purple mask at the top.

-Not entirely private
+Private browsing isn't entirely private